aeewhite/MultiBand/docs/modules.md

 ### Module Actions

 Your module file with define a number of actions that it can perform.
 Every module must define both start and stop, but can define as many others as you wish.
-Each action can be defined in one of two ways.
+Each action can be defined in one of two ways and all actions can accept either type.
 First, you can set the action to just a string.
 For example you could assign 'start' to 'begin' and 'begin' would be passed as the first parameter to your executable (`executable start`).
 The other way you can define an action is to assign the action to an object.
 This gives you some more options for configuring how your action will work.

 ```
 {